crazyelectron-io/macos-settings/README.md

 # Download and install VSCode for Apple Silicon (Zip).
 # Login with GitHub account to activate Settings Sync in VSCode.
+# In de command Palette (Cmd+Shift+P) type 'shell command' to find the `Shell Command: Install 'code' command in PATH`

 # Download and install Office 365.
 ```